HaiboWang1992/RETester/README.md

 # A Comprehensive Study of Refactoring Engine Bugs

-This repository consists of three main folders: Dataset, and Transferability_study.
+This repository consists of three main folders: dataset, and transferability_study.

-## Dataset
+## dataset
 We put the dataset usded in our papers into this folder.
 Including